 Searching for funding is always a difficult task.
 We recommend that you begin your search by contacting the following organizations, foundations and loan institutions to determine eligibility.

-If you are unsuccessful in your search, please take a look at the other Resources located at the bottom of this document.
+If you are unsuccessful in your search, please take a look at the other Resources and Publications located at the bottom of this document.
+You may find these useful.

 Organizations offering funding, services or equipment loans